Invoice Scripts

 - Examples

-- Example 2: Adding Multiple Invoice Items
+- Example 2: Adding Multiple Reservation Invoice Items

 - Example 3: Conditional Invoicing Based on User and Multi-Resource Reservations